 NATIONAL PRIDE ON DISPLAY FRIDAY FOR RED AND WHITE DAY

 The only LPGA Tour stop north of the border is ready to celebrate in a big way with the annual Red and White Day.
 On Friday, August 26th, spectators, staff, and fans are encouraged to wear the nation’s colours while cheering on the Canadian contingent chasing an LPGA Tour title in the Nation’s Capital.

 PAIRINGS AND START TIMES FOR ROUND TWO OF THE CP WOMEN’S OPEN:

-Click here for a link to pairings and start times for the second round of the CP Women’s Open on Friday, August 26.
+Click here for a link to pairings and start times for the second round of the CPKC Women’s Open on Friday, August 26.

 CP HAS HEART CHARITY CAMPAIGN TO BENEFIT THE CHEO FOUNDATION:

 Canadian Pacific and Golf Canada are proud to support the Children’s Hospital of Eastern Ontario (CHEO) Foundation as the primary charitable beneficiary for the 2022 Canadian Pacific Women’s Open.
 Among the charitable engagements tournament week will be the Birdies for Heart hole on no. 15 at Ottawa Hunt with $5,000 donation made for every birdie made on the hole during the four rounds of the competition.
 In addition, CP is also proud to support a community beneficiary in the Perth and Smiths Falls District Hospital Foundation in support paediatric cardiac care.
 In the nine years of CP’s title sponsorship of the CPKC Women’s Open, more than $13 million has been raised to support children’s heart health in Canada.